GriddleGriddle/griddle-docs/pages/docs/api/index.md

 * **CellContainer**: The container component that connects to the redux store (through selectors) and context to obtain data that the `Cell` view component needs.
 Expected props are:
   *  *griddleKey*: The row key automatically provided by Griddle for the given row record
   *  *columnId*: The id of the column
+* **Filter**: The component responsible for filtering data from the UI.
+Expected prop(s):
+  *  *className*: The className to apply to this component
+  *  *style*: The style to apply to this component
+  *  *setFilter*: The event that should fire when changing the filter text
+* **FilterContainer**: The container component responsible for wiring methods for the Filter view component to interact with.
+* **Layout**: A component that defines the overall layout for Griddle.
+For example, by default the Griddle layout is setup so that the Filter and Settings components are above the Table and Pagination is under the Table.
+This can all be changed with the `Layout` component.
+[See more on this in the Customization section](/docs/customization/).
+Expected prop(s):
+  *  *className*: The className to apply to this component
+  *  *style*: The style to apply to this component
+  *  *Table*: The table component to use in Griddle
+  *  *Pagination*: The pagination component to use in Griddle
+  *  *Filter*: The filter component to use in Griddle
+  *  *SettingsWrapper*: The default settings wrapper to use in Griddle
+* **LayoutContainer**: The component that connects to context to get the components that the Layout component needs to know about
+* **NextButton**: The component that is used to obtain the next page of data.
+Expected prop(s):
+  *  *className*: The className to apply to this component
+  *  *style*: The style to apply to this component
+  *  *hasNext*: Whether or not there is more data to display.
+  *  *onClick*: The event that fires when the NextButton is clicked
+* **NextButtonContainer**: The container component that is responsible for obtaining whether or not there is more data to display from the store.
+The NextButtonContainer wraps a nextButton with this data
+* **NoResults**: The component that displays when there are no results.
+  *  *className*: The className to apply to this component
+  *  *style*: The style to apply to this component
+* **NoResultsContainer**: The container component that is responisble for obtaining style props for the NoResults component.
+* **PageDropdown**: The dropdown component that is used for displaying active page and allows for jumping to another page by page number.
+Expected prop(s):
+  *  *className*: The className to apply to this component
+  *  *style*: The style to apply to this component
+  *  *maxPages*: The max number of pages available
+  *  *currentPage*: The page of data that is currently displayed.
+  *  *setPage*: The event that is fired when a specific page index is chosen
+* **PageDropdownContainer**: The container responsible for obtaining pagination information from the store and wiring up actions to be passed as props to PageDropdown..
+* **Pagination**: The component that wraps PreviousButton, NextButton, and PageDropdown.
+Expected prop(s)
+  *  *className*: The className to apply to this component
+  *  *style*: The style to apply to this component
+* **PaginationContainer**: The component that is responsible for interacting with Redux store and outside actions for `Pagination`.
+* **PreviousButton**: The component that is used to obtain a previous page of data.
+Expected prop(s):
+  *  *className*: The className to apply to this component
+  *  *style*: The style to apply to this component
+  *  *hasPrevious*: Whether or not there is a previous page of data to display.
+  *  *onClick*: The event that fires when the PreviousButton is clicked
+* **PreviousButtonContainer**: The container component that is responsible for obtaining whether or not there is a previous page of data to display from the store.
 * **Row**: The component that defines a Row in Griddle.
 Expected Props are:
   *  *className*: The className to apply to this component
   *  *style*: The style to apply to this component